Johanna von Westphalen: Politics and activism

 Von Westphalen was a member of the Christian Democratic Union of Germany and, from 1978 to 1992, served on the regional board of the party in North Rhine-Westphalia.
 She was an honorary member of the Christian Democratic Union's Christian Friendship Association, a Christian mission and aid organization based in Berlin.
 She also served on several federal committees for the party.
 In 1985, she founded the Christian Democrats for Life, an anti-abortion initiative of the Christian Democratic Union and Christian Social Union in Bavaria and a member of the Federal Association for the Law of Life.
 She served as the initiative's chairwoman until 2002, afterwards serving as honorary chairwoman.

 She advocated for changes to public education policy and was active in Catholic social work.
 Westphalen was a member of Katholischen Elternschaft Deutschlands, Catholic Scouts of Europe, and Sozialdienst katholischer Frauen.
 She also served as a member of the board of trustees of the Forum of German Catholics.
 In 1998 Von Westphalen started the anti-abortion campaign Tim Leben! with the Yes to Life Foundation, working alongside Gloria, Princess of Thurn and Taxis, Prince Nikolaus von Lobkowicz, Baroness Elisabeth Motschmann, and Roland Rösler.

 Von Westphalen was a patron of the Association of Friends of Angels, which provides aid for social projects in Burkina Faso.

 In 2010, Von Westphalen was the first signatory to the Aktion Linkstrend stoppen, which opposed the Berlin Declaration of the Christian Democratic Union's leadership to change economic positions.
 She accused the German Catholic Scouting Association of Saint George of allowing alcohol and promoting the use of condoms to prevent the spread of AIDS, which she called "propaganda from the gay lobby".

 She signed the Marburger Declaration of 2009, for the "freedom and self-determination against totalitarian aspirations of the Lesbian and Gay Associations".
 She considered homosexuality as a "considerable health and psychological risk", and accused the Lesbian and Gay Federation in Germany of attacking conversion therapy, which she believed limited the "freedom of assembly, speech, scientific discourse, and the choice of therapy."

 Awards and honors

 In 2002, Von Westphalen was created a Dame Grand Cross of the Order of St. Gregory the Great by Pope John Paul II.
 She was made a Dame of Honor and Devotion of the Sovereign Military Order of Malta.
 She was awarded the Federal Cross of the Order of Merit by the German federal government.

 Personal life

 Von Westphalen was married to Count August von Westphalen zu Fürstenberg and had six children.
 She lived with her family in her husband's family home, Schloss Laer, in Meschede.

-After the death of her mother in 1992, Von Westphalen encouraged her father to allow the Catholic congregation Servants of Jesus and Mary to use the family castle, Haus Assen.
+After the death of her mother in 1992, Von Westphalen encouraged her father to allow the Traditionalist Catholic congregation Servants of Jesus and Mary to use the family castle, Haus Assen.

 Von Westphalen died on 21 January 2016 in Garmisch-Partenkirchen.